zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 The decorator argument `scheduler` is a class that controls when agents are called and should be provided when the agent is defined (provided as part of the package).

-Here the decorator would create a new class called `foo` wrapping the update function.
+In this example the decorator would create a new type (class) called `foo` wrapping the update function and allowing it to be used as a component of the model.

 ----
 *As noted above this is where the 'functional' approach breaks down as a bit